raspberrypilearning/raspberry-pi-command/en/step_8.md

 --- /task ---

 --- task ---
-The image file that scrot creates is quite large but it can also generate a thumbnail image.
+The image file that `scrot` creates is quite large, but it can also generate a thumbnail image.

 Run this command (and click on your output window):